Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes: Introduction

 All of the applications mentioned above are naturally analysed in a multivariate setting: financial portfolios consisting of many assets, neuroimaging data simultaneously measured at multiple brain locations, meteorological data collected at several spatial locations, and so on.
 The multivariate aspect naturally leads to even more demanding computations in a high frequency setting.

-Our main contribution in this article is extending the spectral subsampling MCMC methodology to stationary \emph{vector-valued} time series by using a multivariate version of the Whittle likelihood based on the asymptotic properties of the matrix-valued periodogram.
-The proposed multivariate spectral subsampling MCMC algorithm is evaluated on three challenging large-scale multivariate time series applications from meteorology, hydrology and environmental statistics.
+The main contribution in this article is extending the spectral subsampling MCMC methodology to stationary \emph{vector-valued} time series by using a multivariate version of the Whittle likelihood based on the asymptotic properties of the matrix-valued periodogram.
+The proposed multivariate spectral subsampling MCMC algorithm is evaluated on three challenging large-scale multivariate time series applications from meteorology, hydrology and environmental science.

+The multivariate Whittle likelihood is of general interest for large-scale likelihood and Bayesian inference beyond subsampling MCMC.
+Even without subsampling, the Whittle likelihood is substantially more scalable to large data as it sidesteps the costly matrix inversions needed for the exact likelihood in the time domain.
+But the independence of periodogram observations also makes the multivariate Whittle likelihood directly useful for computing the unbiased gradient estimates from random subsets/batches of frequencies needed for large-scale variational inference \citep{tran2017variational} or maximum likelihood estimates from stochastic gradient descent algorithms \citep{goodfellow2016deep}.
+An additional contribution of our article is that our empirical results clearly demonstrate that the posterior based on the multivariate Whittle likelihood gives an excellent approximation to the exact time domain posterior, even in complex models such as the VARMA model.

-Our second contribution is a new multivariate model with semi-long range dependence extending the autoregressive tempered fractionally integrated moving average (ARTFIMA, \citet{Sabzikar2019}) to the multivariate setting.
+A challenge for subsampling MCMC methods is keeping the variance of the likelihood estimator small enough for the MCMC chain to mix well.
+Previous literature is therefore typically restricted to applications using models with a very small number of parameters, or models with a moderate number of parameters with a simple structure, such as logistic regression.
+To test our multivariate spectral subsampling MCMC methodology on a challenging set of problems, we introduce a new multivariate model with semi-long range dependence that extends the autoregressive tempered fractionally integrated moving average (ARTFIMA, \citet{Sabzikar2019}) to the multivariate setting.
 Several properties of the vector ARTFIMA model are derived, including the spectral density matrix needed for the Whittle likelihood.
-For all examples considered, the tempered fractional differencing is shown to improve upon the standard multivariate autoregressive integrated moving average (ARIMA) model in terms of the Bayesian information criterion.
+For all examples considered, the tempered fractional differencing is shown to improve upon the standard multivariate vector autoregressive integrated moving average (VARIMA) model in terms of the Bayesian information criterion.
+Our empirical examples show that spectral subsampling works well and gives a very large speed-up for time series that are long enough to make the variance reducing control variates effective.
+We also highlight the limitation of subsampling MCMC by showing empirically that spectral subsampling MCMC can get stuck when estimating complex multivariate models on shorter time series.